Objective of Hedging

 When your personal financial situation changes, such as your income, net worth, investment horizon, investment experience, etc., you should update your financial profile in the Titan app.
 This enables us to continue personalizing your investment portfolio to suit your individual needs and goals.

 You can update your financial profile any time in the app.
-However, note that once the hedge is active, a change in your financial profile will only dictate a change in your degree of hedging (5%, 10%, or 20%, as described in the Mapping section above) at the quarterly portfolio rebalance date.
+However, note that once the Titan portfolio enters a downturn, a change in your financial profile will only dictate a change in your degree of hedging (as described in the Mapping section above) at the quarterly portfolio rebalance date.

-For example, if your financial situation changes such that you go from a Conservative investment style (20%) to a Moderate investment style (10% hedge), the change in hedge will be made at the next quarterly rebalance date following that change in investment style.
+For example, if your financial situation changes such that you go from a Conservative investment style (20% hedge) to a Moderate investment style (10% hedge), the change in hedge will be made at the next quarterly rebalance date following that change in investment style.